DADvocaCY TEAM bios

 Founding Dadvocate

-Most importantly, Allan Shedlin is the father of and daddy to three daughters and a “bonus son,” as well as five grandchildren, and three “bonus grandchildren.”
+Most importantly, Allan Shedlin is the father of and daddy to three daughters and five grandchildren, as well as numerous “bonus sons, daughters, and grandchildren.”

-Allan is a former teacher, adjunct professor, school principal, advisor to the US Secretary of Education, state superintendents of education, and the White House Office of Faith-based & Neighborhood Partnerships.
-He earned a BA in English from Colgate University, MA in both Elementary Education and Special Education from Columbia University Teachers College, and an ABD in Education Administration from Fordham.
+Allan is a former teacher, adjunct professor, school principal, advisor to the US Secretary of Education, state superintendents of education, and the White House Office of Faith-based & Neighborhood Partnerships during the Obama Administration.
+He earned his elementary and high school diplomas from NYC's Ethical Culture Schools, a BA in English from Colgate University, MA, in both Elementary Education and Special Education from Columbia University Teachers College, and an ABD in Education Administration from Fordham.
 But he considers his D-A-D the most important "degree" of all.

 He's held a variety of leadership positions in education and child advocacy at the local, state, and national levels.
 Shedlin has written widely in the popular and professional press on education and parenting issues.
-During the past two decades, he has devoted his research and energies to working with parents – with a concentration on dads, granddads, and father figures.
-He has conducted qualitative research with children (5 to 21 years old) and dads and granddads (16 to 104 years old) from more than 20 countries.
+Over the past three decades, he has devoted his research and energies to working with parents, with a concentration on Dads, Granddads, and father figures.
+He has conducted qualitative research with children (5 to 21 years old) and Dads and Granddads (16 to 104) from more than 20 countries.

-Shedlin has been described as a “serial social profit entrepreneur” because he has been founder, executive director, or president of several education- and family-focused organizations, including the National Elementary School Center, DADsUnlimited, REEL FATHERS, New Mexico Alliance for Fathers & Families, and currently the DADvocacy Consulting Group (DCG).
+Shedlin has been described as a "serial social profit entrepreneur" because he's founded and been the executive director or president of several education- and family-focused organizations, including the National Elementary School Center, DADsUnlimited, REEL FATHERS, New Mexico Alliance for Fathers & Families, and currently the DADvocacy Consulting Group (DCG) and its signature program, the Daddying Film Festival & Forum (D3F).

-Shedlin's work with DCG includes developing and conducting programs for dads/granddads/father figures at schools and agencies, as well as one-on-one parenting coaching, workshops, and speaking engagements in a variety of venues.
+Shedlin's work with DCG includes developing and conducting programs for Dads, Granddads, and father figures at schools and agencies, as well as one-on-one parenting coaching, workshops, and speaking engagements in a variety of venues.
 He also continues to write on a broad range of parenting topics.
-He and DCG are based in the greater Washington, DC area.
+He and DCG are based in the greater Washington, DC, area.

 THEN...